 Legend has it that once during a terrible harvest, a woman lost her baby to starvation.
 She was so distraught that she buried the child under the dirt floor of her hut.
 In the middle of the night a good spirit, took pity on the woman's sorrow, sneaked into her hut and transformed the lifeless body of the baby into a root that eventually grew into a yuca tree.
 From then on the tree fed the village and that's how it became a staple in the diet of the indigenous peoples.

 Yuca is not only enjoyed in Latin America and the Caribbean, but also in Africa and Southeast Asia with Thailand being one of the top exporters.
-Although yuca is rich in carbohydrates, it lacks protein.
+Although it is rich in carbohydrates, it lacks protein.

 Cooking yuca is a bit of a challenge since you first have to peel the tough outer bark and then boil it for about 30 minutes.
 After it is boiled and cools down, you can cut it into strips (like French Fries, but thicker) and then fry it (my favorite).
-Fried yuca strips can be enjoyed with a multitude of sauces/dips, from the lowly ketchup to the more sophisticated aioli (my personal preference).
-Yuca can also be eaten boiled and seasoned with salt and garlic for those who prefer a simpler taste.
-Yuca is one of the main ingredients in Sancocho-a typical Latin American soup (yes, a recipe is in the works)!
+They can be enjoyed with a multitude of sauces/dips, from the lowly ketchup to the more sophisticated aioli (my personal preference).
+You can also enjoy it boiled and seasoned with salt and garlic for those who prefer a simpler taste.
+Yuca is one of the main ingredients in Sancocho-a typical Latin American soup.

-I normally like top buy it frozen because it has already been peeled, to save a step (you got it, I don’t like peeling).
+I like to buy it frozen because it's peeled.
+(You got it, I don't like peeling).
 Goya makes a consistently good product.
 Serve with aioli if you want, or feel free to experiment with your favorite dip!